 Skip to main content

 The Inventory module tracks every physical item your business holds — from raw materials and finished goods to spare parts and service packages — across one or multiple warehouse locations.
+Stock levels update automatically from sales, procurement receipts, and manufacturing completions.

 What Inventory owns